 - genetic/vet screenings (Where some Breeders take a short-cut and don't do any screenings)

-- Bengal organization due (Some Breeders don't participate in Bengal organizations)
+- Bengal organization fees (Some Breeders don't participate in Bengal organizations)

 - pheromone diffuses and refills for Cattery harmony (Most Breeders use cages and don't need this)